TRELIStoolkit/TRELIStoolkit.github.io/session2.md

 # Session 2: Career Trajectories

 ## Overview/Summary
 This session will consist of a panel of leaders on their different career paths.
-The key message behind the TRELIS workshops is that careers are not (and do not need to be) the ladders they are often portrayed to be.
-Progression throughout a career may instead be depicted as a trellis, less linear with broader ranges in the movement between jobs.
+The key message behind the TRELIS workshops is that careers are not (and do not need to be) the ladders they are often portrayed as.
+Progression throughout a career may instead be depicted as a trellis, less linear with broader ranges in the movement between jobs and opportunities.
 Panelists will answer a set of starter questions (see below) with time reserved for participant-driven questions and conversation.

 #### Notes: Materials for this session were originally collated and presented by Kate Beard-Tisdale and Sarah Battersby.